G1ixz/readme/README.md

 <br />

-### Hey i'm legend-js Gald to see you here! &nbsp;
+### Hey i'm G1ixz Gald to see you here! &nbsp;

-I am a passionate self-taught programmer from Nepal and my hobby is to code.
+I am a passionate self-taught programmer from USA and my hobby is to code & play sports.
- - 🌱 I’m currently learning Python
+- 🎂 I’m currently learning Javascript
-- 💬 Ask me about anything [here](https://discord.gg/5PvBYxPgQS)
+- 🍣 Ask me about anything [here](https://discord.gg/chilling)
-- 🥅 2021 Goals: make some awesome Discord Bots
+- 🍉 2021 Goals: make some awesome Discord Bots & help others

 **Languages and Tools:** &nbsp;
 <p align="center">